-- I. Candidate Eligibility - a. : The following eligibility requirements must be met by the end of the filing period, maintained through campaign period and if elected, throughout the term of the position: - (1) be enrolled as a student at the main campus of WWU, and be taking a minimum of six (6) credits as an undergraduate or four (4) as a graduate student. - (2) Have a minimum of a 2.50 cumulative grade point average at the time of election.-
+- Candidate Eligibility - a.
+The following eligibility requirements must be met by the end of the filing period, maintained through campaign period and if elected, throughout the term of the position: - (1) be enrolled as a student at the main WWU (Bellingham) campus and be taking a - minimum of six (6)credits as an undergraduate or four (4) as a graduate student.

+(2) Have a minimum of a 2.00 cumulative grade point average.